ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-ca.md

 Every action you take in your OVHcloud Control Panel can be called with the [OVHcloud API](https://ca.api.ovh.com/).
 It even offers more possibilities than the graphical interface.

-The API interface is less visual than the OVHcloud Control Panel but will allow you to perform a lot of actions. a large number of actions.
+The API interface is less visual than the OVHcloud Control Panel but will allow you to perform a large number of actions.
 You can manage and customise your VLAN, add interfaces to your instances, or create highly customised servers.

 You can simply access it from [our web page](https://ca.api.ovh.com/), but also use it to create your PHP or Python scripts.
 This way, you can freely automate basic tasks with scripts, optimize your own functions and much more.